carloshmccarlos/expense-track-app/README.md

 several interactive components, allowing for straightforward tracking and management of personal finances.
-Please do not pay your attention on the css, I made it with Chatgpt, so the css class name is not standard like starting with a lowercase letter and being seperated with '-' between the words.I will improve it of course after I learn the tailwind css.
+Please do not pay your attention to the css, I made it with Chatgpt, so the css class name is not standard like starting with a lowercase letter and being seperated with '-' between the words.I will improve it of course after I learn the tailwind css.
-I am still learning, so I will improve this project in the future with some more powerful hooks and add the backend on it,but I keep this first version which is with 'useState' only.
+I am still learning, so I will improve this project in the future with some more powerful hooks and add the backend in it,but any way I will keep this first version that is using 'useState' only.

 The demo link: https://www.carloshmccarlos.dynv6.net/